 Care to Share Utility Assistance

 Care to share is an assistance program that helps consumers pay utility bills.
 It is funded by corporate, employee, and customer donations.
-These funded are collected and distributed by the community and non-profit organizations in the area.
+These funds are collected and distributed by the community and non-profit organizations in the area.
 If FPL is your provider and you need help, get a list of agencies that help your department of social services.
 (More)

 Where to Apply

-Please contact Florida Power and Light’s customer service (1-800-226-3545) to find out where to apply for utility assistance in your area.
-You can also find a location by calling 2-1-1 community information number.
+Please contact Florida Power and Light’s customer service (1-800-226-3545) to determine where to apply for utility assistance in your area.
+You can also find a location by calling the 2-1-1 community information number.

 Documentation Needed to Apply